TREASURIES-US bonds gain as German growth disappoints

 "The Fitch Rating was welcome, its another thing we don't have to worry about, but I don't think it was market moving," said Rogan.
 "It's the U.S. economic data today that has been pretty strong."

-Treasuries were earlier little changed at higher prices after U.S. housing starts fell less than expected in July and U.S. import prices increased in July due to higher fuel, food and industrial materials costs.
+Treasuries were earlier little changed after U.S. housing starts fell less than expected in July and U.S. import prices increased in July due to higher fuel, food and industrial materials costs.
+(Editing by Theodore d'Afflisio)

 * Move would create one of the world's largest OSV suppliers (Adds shares, detail, background)